ambit/bms-support/docs/crm-recording-activities.md

 ---
 layout: docs
-title: Writing posts
+title: Recording Activities
-prev_section: frontmatter
+prev_section: crm-updating-contact-details
-next_section: pages
+next_section: crm-working-with-tasks
-permalink: /docs/posts/
+permalink: /docs/crm-recording-activities/
 ---

 One of Jekyll’s best aspects is that it is “blog aware”.
 What does this mean,